Milton Keynes Parks Trust

 The Parks Trust (originally, the Milton Keynes Parks Trust) is a British registered charity formed in 1992 by Milton Keynes Development Corporation to take over the public parks in Milton Keynes, Buckinghamshire.

-It was given a £20 million endowment, based mainly in various commercial and retail properties in the city, and a 999-year lease on around 4500 acre of open space.
-The Trust's chief executive is Victoria Miles MBE.
+It was given a £20 million endowment, based mainly in various commercial and retail properties in the city, and a 999-year lease on around 4500 acres of open space.
+The Trust's chief executive is Victoria Miles MBE DL.

 Many of the parks feature significant public art, particularly in Campbell Park.

 Milton Keynes is unusual in that most of the parks are owned and managed by a Trust rather than the local authority (Milton Keynes City Council), to ensure that the management of MK's green spaces are largely independent of the council's expenditure priorities.

-Together, the Parks Trust and the City Council manage 6335 acre of parkland, woodland and other open space across the City of Milton Keynes unitary authority area.
+Together, the Parks Trust and the City Council manage over 6000 acre of parkland, woodland, lales and other open space across the City of Milton Keynes unitary authority area.